General disclosures

 The business activities of the Porsche AG Group touch the lives and interests of many stakeholders around the world.
 The Porsche AG Group consults and communicates with various stakeholder groups regularly to take their views into account in decision making.
 Consultation and engagement are continuous and regular because an open, transparent exchange of information and arguments paves the way for mutual understanding and acceptance.

-The Porsche AG Group understands stakeholder engagement to mean systematically and continuously engaging with stakeholder groups in society, actively listening to them and taking their views into account when developing strategies.
+The Porsche AG Group understands stakeholder management to mean systematically and continuously engaging with stakeholder groups in society, actively listening to them and taking their views into account when developing strategies.
 A stakeholder is any individual or group with an interest in a decision or activity of the Porsche AG Group because they have a direct or indirect influence over its actions or are themselves affected by them.

 Stakeholder management